-See our Guide to Fiordland (pages 84–139) for maps that show the locations of these areas.
+See our User's Guide to the Fiordland Marine Area for maps that show the locations of these areas.

 Many of Fiordland’s marine species are delicate and slow growing, so dive carefully and respect the environment you are in.
 Look but don’t touch – take care to avoid contact with marine life on the sheer rock walls of the fiords.
 Corals are protected species and may not be harmed or collected.

-See our Guide to Fiordland (page 51) for more information about diving, including safety recommendations.
+See our User's Guide to the Fiordland Marine Area for more information about diving, including safety recommendations.

 Cruise ship restrictions